we-learn-js/js-training/src/slideshow/slides/DesignPatterns.md

 <!--slide-->

-> Inheritance is clearly not the response, as it does not allow our classes to change isolated behaviors, and lead to duplicated code...
+> Inheritance is clearly not the response, as it does not allow our classes to change isolated behaviours, and lead to duplicated code...

 > New features of DuckLand make require a RobotMallardDuck that looks like a mallard but flies like a PropellerDuck ...

-> We must **encapsulate behaviors** that are different of may change
+> We must **encapsulate behaviours** that are different or may change

 <!--slide-->